 3) Completed 9 semester hours of required social work courses.

 4) Achieved an overall grade point average of 3.0 (on a 4.0 scale).

 5) Achieved a 3.25 grade point average in required social work courses.

 6) Each chapter may select two persons each year for honorary membership.
 This recognition is available to persons outside the program who have made a significant contribution to the program and/or society.

-7) A lifetime membership fee of $20 for each individual member is paid only once.
-(Due after initiation).
+7) A lifetime membership fee of $30 for each individual member is paid only once.
+(Due at or before initiation).

 8) Each semester of collegiate membership is $10 for each individual member.
-(Due after initiation).
+(Due at or before initiation).